—Professor Lawrence Pierce, The Simpsons 138th Episode Spectacular

 Despite the negative connotations behind Flanderization, it's been said that the best gimmicks are really just exaggerations of a wrestler's real-life personality.

 The Necrons originally had vague allusions to ancient Egyptians, and their fantasy counterpart, the Tomb Kings.
 Come 5th Edition, they're all wearing pharaoh hats and wearing gold and blue jewelry while wielding sickle blades.
 Also done by Matt Ward.
-Which, amazingly enough, is actually well-received by most players because they also received massive Character Development in the process.
+The players received massive Character Development in the process.
 That's because Games Workshop were Genre Savvy enough to control Ward's antics this time with at least two people getting the job of simply checking he does it right and stopping him when it goes awry.
 It worked.
 Of course, it also resulted in the complete destruction of the Necron's pre-fifth-edition backstory, but hey, you can't win them all.

 One criticism of the second edition of Exalted is that it took the interesting characters from 1e and flattened them out.
 Especially the Deathlords - First and Forsaken Lion went from being an interesting character who wanted to take over the Underworld and didn't care about Creation to Mask of Winters v2 who wants to CONQUER AND/OR DESTROY EVERYTHING!

-The title character of Homestar Runner was Flanderized from The Fool into The Ditz, while Coach Z's creepiness, the King of Town's unpopularity and Bubs's tendency towards dodgy dealings were also blown out of proportion.
+The title character was Flanderized from The Fool into The Ditz, while Coach Z's creepiness, the King of Town's unpopularity and Bubs's tendency towards dodgy dealings were also blown out of proportion.

 Strong Sad actually seemed to go through reverse Flanderization, going from a rather one-note downer to an artsy and snarkyOnly Sane Man.